Theme

 Gemma 4 is a Google DeepMind model family listed on Kaggle, framed around multimodal input, text generation, and deployment across a range of local and developer-facing environments.

 Google presents Gemma 4 as part of its Gemma model line for builders who want capable models outside the main Gemini product surface.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is